rdbhost/rdb2js/charge_readme.md

 To run a charge, you use the .query() and the .charge() methods.
 The sql you provide to .query() will provide the 'amount' and the 'idx' in fields of those names.
-The charge method takes paramaters for the credit card data.
+The charge method takes parameters for the credit card data.

 Look at an example: